They didn’t ask me how I dealt with all my rejections.

 And then it got rejected.

 In the meanwhile, I was working on paper 3.
-I had little hopes that it would get published since it was guide A again.
+I had little hopes that it would get published.
 But I wrote it because I was learning so much through writing papers.
 Besides, I felt that I was getting better at this.
 It did not meet the scientific requirements of the first journal I sent it to and was rejected.

 While browsing the internet, I came across a journal which looked compatible with paper 2.
 There was nothing to lose and I decided to give it one last shot.
 It came back (after a few months) with a new set of queries and corrections.
 I had done it before and been disappointed, I really did not want the process repeated.
 But I did, I’m not sure what made me- maybe it was all the effort and time spent on the paper already.
 I pushed myself, gathered all my self-will and replied.